AndranikUgujyan/imbd_classification_task/README.md

            tf_hub_10_percent_data
            all
 ```
 This argument will set one of seven s model for training and save.

-If set "--model all", the command will train and save all seven models sequentially based on the set dataset.
-And will generate and save follow diagrams in models_results_plot folder.
+If set "--model all", the command will train and save all seven models sequentially based on the set dataset, and will generate and save follow diagrams in models_results_plot folder.

+For train and save model run:

+     python3 -m sentiment_model.training.train_models --data norm --model lstm

 Confusion matrix of each model will be saved as a matrix_plots folder.